csymapp/wifi-configurator/README.md

 wifi-Configurator for Nodejs
 ========

-A wifi configuration module for linux that uses default/open networks so that it does not have to create an access point.
+A wifi configuration module for linux with GUI that uses default/open networks so that it does not have to create an access point.
 Other configuration options are provided such as using SD card, USB devices, (web bluetooth - not yet implemented).

 [![Build Status](https://travis-ci.com/csymapp/wifi-configurator.svg?branch=master)](https://travis-ci.com/csymapp/wifi-configurator)